robsongajunior/robsongajunior/README.md

 <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />

-- **Marketing Engineering:** (current)
+- **Experience Engineering:** (current)
 Responsible for all projetos involving blog/site/careers portal innovating, proposing changes and improvements.
+Delivering value for the Developers comunity and Global visualization data!

+- **Marketing Engineering:**
 Also responsible to build and integrating system, api's, technologies researches and tools to reach all data information to connect with another internal teams.

 - **Marketing Team:**
 Responsible for more than 670 pages and helping and accelerating the development and deployment of Azion communication tools.